navinrio/the-noobs-guide-to-nsxt-pks/README.md

 * Not enabling the NSX-T Errand that tags everything (which is off by default because Flannal is the default networking stack for PKS).
 This is set when configuring PKS itself in Ops Manager, in the PKS Tile settings under __Errands__ and  __NSX-T Validation errand__ should be set to "On" or NSX-T will require advanced manual tagging (that is as much as I know) and without it will not work out-of-the-box.
 The errand is actually a requirement of NSX-T, unless you are a big brained VMware SE.

 * Not using PCF Ops Manager for vSphere __build 249__.

+### The Logs

+If things go sideways and you are inclined to drill into why...

+    bosh ssh -d <bosh deployment instance id> <worker/master/node id>

+As mentioned, you won't get any help from __journald__, but you will find all the logs cleverly hidden at:

+    /var/vtep/sys/log

+> This PKS guide to [diagnostic tools](https://docs.pivotal.io/runtimes/pks/1-0/diagnostic-tools.html) has some good tips.